What is pinene? The fresh pine terpene in cannabis

 What is pinene?

-After spending over a decade studying CBD and hemp, I've come to appreciate just how complex the cannabis plant really is, and pinene plays a crucial part in that complexity, adding depth and identity to different varieties.
+In my over a decade studying CBD and hemp, I've learned a great deal about just how complicated the cannabis plant is, and pinene plays a key role in that complexity, providing richness and identity to various strains.

 This article explores pinene in depth — from its natural sources to its importance in cannabis and its unexpected presence in everyday products.